gwtproject/gwt-site/src/main/markdown/resources.md

 Resources
 ===

-<p>Below you will find a variety of resources that will help you understand and use the GWT (GWT):</p>
+Below you will find a variety of resources that will help you understand and use the GWT (GWT):

 <ul>
   <li>